tacofoundation/mrio/docs/en/specification/cog.md

 #### Reduce filescan

 Configure `GDAL_DISABLE_READDIR_ON_OPEN=EMPTY_DIR` to prevent GDAL from scanning the entire directory when opening a file.
-By default, GDAL lists all files in the directory, which can trigger costly GET/LIST requests (especially for requester-pay buckets).
+By default, GDAL lists all files in the directory, which can trigger costly GET/LIST requests.
 Setting this to EMPTY_DIR skips directory scanning unless external overviews (e.g., .ovr files) are required.
 If your COGs rely on external overviews, use FALSE instead.

 #### File Access Restrictions